Teskh/productionPH/README.md

 # Production Tracking App

 ## Description
 The Production Tracking App is a web-based application designed to monitor and manage production activities across multiple lines and stations in a manufacturing setting.
-It's primarily used on tablets positioned at various stations along production lines, allowing workers (referred to as "colaboradores") to log their activities and track production data in real-time.
+It's primarily used on tablets positioned at various stations along production lines, allowing workers to log their activities and track production data in real-time.
 The application is designed for a Spanish-speaking userbase, with all user-facing content presented in Spanish.

 ## Key Features